artexhibit/Fundamentals-of-algorithmization-and-programming/JS/React/Props/README.md

 ## About

 College homework to work with `React` props.
-Here I created a row of 3 cards and passed them data from separate `js` file, using `props`.
+Here I created a row of 3 cards and passed to them data from a separate `js` file, using `props`.

 ## Props